TheIoTLearningInitiative/IntelEdison/documentation/MicroControllerUnit.md

 Micro Controller Unit
 ==

-> Viper 	An Intel (Wind River) real-time operating system that runs on the MCU.
+> Viper.
+An Intel (Wind River) real-time operating system that runs on the MCU.
 Viper provides basic OS function support, including thread scheduling, memory management, interrupt dispatch, and so on

 ## Kernel Integration